OpenNebula/docs/source/operation/vm_management/vcenter_specifics.rst

     :width: 35%
     :align: center

-the VM will show the state SAVING_IMAGE while a copy of the disks inside the vCenter VM is created.
+a message will inform you that the new OpenNebula template has been created and the VM will show the state SAVING_IMAGE.

 .. image:: /images/vcenter_save_as_template_3.png
     :width: 35%
     :align: center

-Once the disks copy finishes you'll see the VM in OFF state and you can find your new template in the templates tab.
+Refresh the VM state with the icon next to the VM's name, you'll see the VM in OFF state when your new OpenNebula template is ready to use in the templates tab.

 Your new VM template will contain DISK elements that will point to the disk copies created and NIC elements that will point to the same OpenNebula virtual networks used by the VM this template is based on.